By Sean Williams

 Understanding data and measuring impact is a critical skill

 Understanding data is no longer an expectation reserved for tech nerds who work behind the scenes.
 Today every nonprofit must be able to measure and track outcomes in order to articulate its effectiveness.
-In fact, some, like panelist Dr. Bennie Harris of Morehouse School of Medicine, posit that being able to understand data and measure impact is now a skill equally as essential to a development officer’s profile as is the traditional soft skills the position has been known to require.
+In fact, some (like panelist Dr. Bennie Harris of Morehouse School of Medicine) posit that being able to understand data and measure impact is now a skill equally as essential to a development officer’s profile as are the traditional soft skills the position has been known to require.
 In the past, a mentoring organization could get by reporting on how often mentors and mentees participated in an activity together.
-Today funders may ask an organization to show the number of mentees who went on to graduate from high school, attend college, and secure a job with sustainable income.
+Today funders may ask an organization to show the number of mentees who went on to graduate from high school, attend college, and secure a job with a sustainable income.

 Fortunately for nonprofits, the kind of out-of-the-box thinking that can help us serve our clients more effectively can also generate new streams of revenue.
-For a great example of out-of-the-box thinking, look at Atlanta-based Good Measure Meals, a calorie and portion-controlled gourmet meal program that directs all net proceeds back to parent organization Open Hand, a nonprofit that combines home-delivered meals and nutrition education to empower people to live healthier, more productive lives.
-Good Measure Meals’ innovative business model has helped differentiate the brand from other meal plan services while bringing revenue to help Open Hand increase the breadth of services it is able to offer to the community.
+For a great example of out-of-the-box thinking, look at Atlanta-based Good Measure Meals, a calorie and portion-controlled gourmet meal program directing all net proceeds back to their parent organization Open Hand.
+Open Hand is a nonprofit combining home-delivered meals and nutrition education to empower people to live healthier, more productive lives.
+Good Measure Meals’ innovative business model has helped differentiate the brand from other meal plan services while raising revenue to help Open Hand increase the breadth of services it is able to offer to the community.

 It’s crystal clear that data has undeniable value to nonprofits.
-Nonprofits must begin to think creatively, not just about how their data can help them demonstrate their impact, but also about how data can open the door to new insights regarding the communities they serve and inspire new revenue streams that will allow them to serve those communities even better.
+Nonprofits must begin to think creatively, not just about how their data can help them demonstrate their impact, but also about how data can open the door to new insights regarding the communities they serve and inspire new revenue streams allowing them to serve those communities even better.